- Food & Drink

-Lane filtering would allow motorcyclists and bicyclists to ride up through the middle of traffic in order to be at the front of the line at stops.
+Lane filtering would allow motorcyclists and bicyclists to ride up through the middle of traffic in order to be at the front of the line.
 BCCOM wants lane filtering to allow motorcycles to filter through traffic at speeds of 30 kilometres or less, with a speed differential of 10 kilometres per hour.

 The BCCOM Facebook page, lays out in a letter, the reasons why lane filtering would be beneficial.